 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
-Part I of II.
-This is a Passport Transfer course
+Part I of II (May be taken out of sequence).
+This is a Passport Transfer course.